 Figure 3.
-Simplified property geology map showing the distribution of the ~24ma Huaylillas pyroclastic sequence, unconsolidated colluvium derived from the pyroclastic sequence and the equigranular granodiorite host rock that is part of the Coastal Batholith.
+Simplified property geology map showing the distribution of the ~24 MaM Huaylillas pyroclastic sequence, unconsolidated colluvium derived from the pyroclastic sequence and the equigranular granodiorite host rock that is part of the Coastal Batholith.
 Mapped and inferred alteration boundaries shown in solid and dashed lines outline the target area.
-A propylitic alteration zone with dimensions 4.2 x 3.1 km encloses potassic zone of 3.4 x 2.7 km.
-Copper geochemistry from outcrop sampling is shown to highlight the relation of higher copper concentrations with mapped potassic alteration
+A propylitic alteration zone with dimensions 4.2 x 3.1 kilometre encloses potassic zone of 3.4 x 2.7 kilometre.
+Copper geochemistry from outcrop sampling is shown to highlight the relation of higher copper concentrations with mapped potassic alteration.

 The town of Ispacas functions as a service center for the small-scale gold mining activities in the district.
-GlobeTrotters and the Ispacas Community agreed to one-year renewable permits allowing surface exploration activities to be conducted on the property.
+The Company and the Ispacas Community (the "Community") are in the process of negotiating an agreement to permit surface exploration activities on the property.
 A road constructed to access small gold mining operations in the region is used to access the project.
-The community controls access to the road and charges a small per use fee to supplement road maintenance costs.
+The Community controls access to the road and charges a small per use fee to supplement road maintenance costs.

 People who work at small-scale mines exploiting gold-bearing veins are based in Ispacas.
 Most are informal miners organized into associations called "Soledad", which have temporary work agreements with Minera Andina de Exploraciones S.A., the main mining company in the district.
 In general, the Community is supportive of exploration work in the region but a work agreement involving Community support payments is required.
 There are the usual concerns regarding environmental impacts of mining.
-Additionally, the community will want to negotiate control and compensation for the use of the access road constructed and maintained by the Community to access gold mining operations.
+Additionally, the Community will want to negotiate control and compensation for the use of the access road constructed and maintained by the Community to access gold mining operations.
 The Community will expect a more comprehensive economic benefits agreement as exploration progresses.